 imports PKGNAME: unrecognized import path "PATH"

 They probably occur while running go get SOME_PKG, and it most likely just means that your GOROOT is wrong or unset.
 Finally, you want to quickly bootstrap a "virtual" development environment for Go.
-For this, I use a simple shell script (that I call goinit) to set up the directory structure and an "activate-able" environment:
+For this, I use a simple shell script (that I call goinit) to set up the directory structure and an "activate-able" environment [UPDATE 2013-12-17: additional go get package lines that are extremely useful for development]:

 Put this script somewhere on you PATH, replace with your own GitHub username (or any other version control system you use), make it executable (chmod 755 goinit), and ensure you have the GOROOT set in your environment and goinit on your path.
 For example, let's assume you want to start with the Go Tour to learn about the language itself (highly recommendable!); With this setup, bootstrapping your next Go project (simply called "project" here) now is as simple as: